 Since 1984, the State Bar has disbursed approximately $783 million for legal aid in California.
 In 2021, we delivered approximately $60 million in grants to 100 legal services organizations that provide free legal aid to low-income Californians.
-The total in 2022 will be nearly $150 million.
+The total in 2022 was nearly $150 million.

 Funds come from the following sources:

 Any lawyer who handles client funds that are too small in amount or held too briefly to earn interest for the client must hold these funds in the Interest on Lawyers’ Trust Accounts (IOLTA).
 Revenue from interest generated on these accounts is remitted to the State Bar to be distributed to eligible legal aid grantees.
 These funds are distributed in accordance with California Business and Professions Code section 6210, et seq.
 More about IOLTA